One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

-Day 5, 6 and 7 Bela Krajina
+Days 5, 6 and 7 Bela Krajina Region

-This under-the-radar destination is a slice of authentic Slovenia with handicrafts, local wines, small villages regional food and traditional events.
+This under-the-radar destination is a slice of authentic Slovenia with handicrafts, local wines, small villages, regional food and traditional events.

-Outside of Slovenia the region is not hugely well known and is a perfect ‘off the beaten track’ region for travellers who love exploring untouristy destinations.
+Outside of Slovenia, the region is not massively well known and is a brilliant destination if you love exploring untouristy destinations.

 How to get to Bela Krajina

-Start the adventure at BIG BERRY Resort
+Stay at BIG BERRY Resort in Bela Krajina

 When visiting the Bela Krajina region, I highly recommend you stay at the BIG BERRY Luxury Lifestyle Resort in Primostek.

-Big Berry is a fantastic, laid back base in the region and they can also help you organise activities and trips in the area.
+Big Berry is a fantastic, laid-back base in the region, and they can also help you organise activities and trips in the area.

-At the risk of sounding frightfully hipster, Big Berry is more than just a glamping site, it’s a concept.
+At the risk of sounding frightfully hipster, Big Berry is more than just a glamping site; it’s a concept.

 Why you should stay at Big Berry

-Staying at Big Berry is a living, authentic experience that’s in partnership with the local community, suppliers and artists.
+Staying at Big Berry is a living, authentic experience in partnership with the local community, suppliers and artists.

 You can drive to Big Berry from Lake Bled and park on the site for free.
-Alternatively, if you are arriving by public transport, get in touch to enquire about shuttle services and pickups?
+Alternatively, if you are arriving by public transport, get in touch to enquire about shuttle services and pickups.